casanovalx/better-control/README.md

 </table>

 > [!NOTE]
-> If you test Better-Control on a different setup, please share your experience in the discussions or issues section.
+> If you test Better Control on a different setup, please share your experience in the discussions or issues section.

 <br>